-At Meditatio House, because we all share in the daily work of the house, there are plenty of occasions when we can come into contact with what someone else has not (yet) done, or perhaps not done ‘well enough’.
+In community, because members all share in the daily work, there are plenty of occasions when they can come into contact with what someone else has not (yet) done, or perhaps not done ‘well enough’.
 And people of different cultures do things differently, sometimes to the point of another’s frustration.
 Any group of people who are committed to each other will have to negotiate the gentle art of patience and how best to assist another as they learn what it means to care in the practicalities of life lived together.
 So too, the idiosyncrasies of another can be invitations to learn new ways to be other-centred, if we care enough.

-Our three-time daily practice of meditating together is what grounds all this.
-Together we share in the silence and together we are quietly changed in this silence so that we may more practically love each other.
+Together, our daily practice of meditating is what grounds us.
+We share in the silence and together we are quietly changed in this silence, growing in love for each other.